 “This strategy can be used by individuals of any age to increase the impact of their retirement funds and reduce the tax burden on their future heirs while paying less in income and estate taxes,” he said in an interview.

-To illustrate, Hammond used a hypothetical couple with a $1 million IRA.
-They are required to take roughly $39,000 in RMDs each year starting at age 70 ½.
+To illustrate, a hypothetical couple with a $1 million IRA might be required to take roughly $40,000 in RMDs each year starting at age 72 .
 They would owe roughly $13,000 in deferred income tax and use nearly $20,000 to pay annual premiums on a new $1 million second-to-die life insurance policy that pays out to the beneficiaries (children or grandchildren) income tax-free after the death of the second policy owner.
 The unused portion of the RMD (roughly $6,000, in this case) would be the account owner’s to use however they choose.

-If either their children, another beneficiary or irrevocable trust own the life insurance policy, the death benefit falls outside of their taxable estate and is not subject to estate taxes, making the proceeds both income and estate tax-free.
+If either their children, another beneficiary, or an irrevocable trust owns the life insurance policy, the death benefit falls outside of their taxable estate and is not subject to estate taxes, making the proceeds both income and estate tax-free.

 At the same time, the original IRA account (less any RMDs that are taken) remains invested and continues to generate growth, with the spouse still named as the primary beneficiary.
 If the spouse outlives the account owner, he or she can continue to receive annual distributions from the IRA.
 Since the couple replaced the value of the retirement account with a life insurance policy that will benefit their heirs, they can consider naming one or more charities as contingent beneficiaries of the retirement account itself, which would receive the entire balance of the IRA tax-free after both spouses have passed away.